KrashKartMedia/wordcamp-talks/README.md

 6. Log into to WordPress Dashboard
 7. Visit Plugins > Installed Plugins
 8. Activate WordCamp Talks Plugin
+9. Go to Settings > Permalinks and update your permalinks.
+You do not have to change the permalink structure.
+Simply click save changes.
+For what ever reasoning, new custom post types wont show on the front end unless you update the permalinks.

 ##Shortcodes
 [wordcamp-talks] //put this on a page to display all WordCamp Talks